Law Reviews and Law Journal Articles

 ASK FOR HELP if you need it!

 This table shows some examples of where you might find PDFs and microfilm of major/local newspapers, or electronic versions of a newspaper.
-To access one of the databases, use the link in the table or the alphabetical listing provided on the News Databases list on Raynor’s website.
+To access one of the databases, use the News Databases list on Raynor’s website.
 Note: Some issues published within the date ranges provided in the table below may be missing.
 You can also search by Journal Title in the Marqcat catalog and find electronic database versions of many of these publications that are full text, but not always offered in PDF format.
-That kind of search can help decipher correct article titles and dates, even if you must find the PDF another way.
+That type of search can help decipher correct article titles and dates, even if you must find the PDF another way.

 Milwaukee Journal Sentinel: various titles: Milwaukee Journal, Milwaukee Sentinel, Milwaukee Journal Sentinel